Aeroseal A Solution For Dusty Homes

-The ducts of an HVAC system run through a lot dusty, dirty places such as basements, crawlspaces, and attics.
+The ducts of an HVAC system run through a lot dusty, and also dirty places such as basements, crawlspaces, and attics.
 Any leaks present in the return lines will suck dust from such areas directly into your home.
-This dust then causes allergies, red eyes, and other respiratory problems.
+This dust then causes allergies, red eyes, and also other respiratory problems.

 Fortunately, you can easily eliminate the duct leaks that lead to dusty homes through the Aeroseal air duct sealing system.
 Here you will learn about how this system works to keep the air in your home as clean as possible.